Adding the Theme

 Import Widget Setting Data: If you want to use the demo site widget settings on your website, we recommend to install and activate “Widget Settings Importer/Exporter” (found under Tools section) plugin which gives you the ability to import the demo widget settings, saved as a .json or .wie file type.
 The import will not overwrite any data currently within the sidebars but will increase the number of widgets.

-Choose Tools > Widgets Setting Import then select data-widgets.wie file from Widget Data folder (found inside the Estate theme package you’ve downloaded).
+Choose Tools > Widgets Setting Import then select data-widgets.wie file from Widget Data folder (found inside the Language School theme package you’ve downloaded).
 Then click on “Import Widgets” Button.

 If you want to remove any of the widgets, go to Dashboard > Appearance > Widgets.
-Select you desired widget and click Delete.
+Select your desired widget and click Delete.

 WP Page Builder

-Since Estate comes with WP Page Builder, you’ll see it is showing on the left sidebar.
+Since Language School comes with WP Page Builder, you’ll see it is showing on the left sidebar.
 If you want to configure the settings in your own way, you can go to the WordPress Dashboard > WP Page Builder.
 Following is the explanation of all the functions.

 Post Type: You need to choose which type of content you will be editing with WP Page Builder.
 The types you’ll be selecting from here will allow the WP Page Builder to have editing accessibility.